 A Warm Welcome to Stiftsschule Engelberg

-We are a Swiss boarding and day school for girls and boys, offering a comprehensive academic pathway including Secondary School education, as well as both four-year and six-year Gymnasium (middle and high school) programmes.
-Boarding students reside with us during the week and are most welcome to remain on campus over the weekend.
+We are a boarding school for girls and boys, we offer secondary school, short and long-term grammar school.
+Our students live with us during the week and are welcome to stay over the weekend.

-In the final three years of the Gymnasium (high school), students benefit from a bilingual curriculum in which selected subjects are taught in English.
-This approach nurtures fluency in academic English and equips our young people with the confidence to thrive in international academic settings.
-Carefully designed to meet the rigorous standards of both the Swiss Matura and the International Baccalaureate (IB), our programme leads to the award of both the bilingual Swiss Matura certificate and the IB Diploma, empowering our students to pursue their aspirations wherever they may lead.
+Gymnasium Carefully designed to meet the rigorous standards of both the Swiss Matura and the International Baccalaureate (IB), our programme leads to the award of both the bilingual Swiss Matura certificate and the IB Diploma, empowering our students to pursue their aspirations wherever they may lead.

-Our holistic approach to education is deeply rooted in the Benedictine tradition: We encourage our students to grow in character, to navigate both conflict and consensus with maturity, to embrace new experiences, and to become lifelong learners.
-We place particular emphasis on a meaningful boarding experience – one that fosters a strong sense of community and inspires a lasting commitment to the service of others.
+Benedictine Tradition We place particular emphasis on a meaningful boarding experience – one that fosters a strong sense of community and inspires a lasting commitment to the service of others.

 Our school and boarding school communities are intentionally small, allowing us to give each student the individual attention they need to flourish.
 There is no formal entrance examination; admission is based on prior academic performance and the outcome of a personal interview.
 We would be delighted to hear from you.